safe-global/safe-android/README.md

-# Gnosis Safe Android App
+# Safe Android App
 [![codecov](https://codecov.io/gh/gnosis/safe-android/branch/master/graph/badge.svg)](https://codecov.io/gh/gnosis/safe-android)

 ## Goal
-The Gnosis Safe aims to provide all users with a convenient, yet secure way to manage their funds and interact with decentralized applications on Ethereum.
+The Safe aims to provide all users with a convenient, yet secure way to manage their funds and interact with decentralized applications on Ethereum.
 Transactions are secured by on-chain multi-factor-authentication.
-This is achieved by using the [Gnosis Safe smart contracts](https://github.com/gnosis/safe-contracts).
+This is achieved by using the [Safe smart contracts](https://github.com/gnosis/safe-contracts).
 They are the successor of the broadly trusted [Gnosis Multisig Wallet smart contracts](https://github.com/gnosis/MultiSigWallet)).

 ## Setup